steadylearner/Graphql-Express-Postgresql/README.md

 ## What left

-1. Route for /products with express and return JSON while you refer to graphql-request.js and axios.js

-2. Write more tests
+1. Should learn docker to separate the project or make grpc equivalent to graphql

-3. Should separate the project and upload 1. express with /products, 2. grapqhl to docker
+2. Should separate the project and upload 1. express with /products, 2. grapqhl to docker